FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 ![image](https://user-images.githubusercontent.com/53232113/119584889-31e50e00-bd8f-11eb-95ae-c2c48471accc.png)
 We can see that about 2.5 millon ratings are 3.0, about 2.9 millon are 4.0, and look like the average rating is 3.5.
 The time to plot this histogram is 24 seconds.
+You can find the MATLAB code for "MANIPULATE BIG DATA WITH DATASTORE AND TALL TABLE" in [MANIPULATE MOVIE TABLE](recommender-coding/MANIPULATE-BIG-DATA).

 COMBINE TABLES AND ANALYZE BIG DATA